wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 Submit to http://isocpp.org/blog/suggest

 For major releases, submit the announcement to http://slashdot.org/submission

-Update www.wxwidgets.org, usually a news item is enough but something more can be called for for major releases.

 Modify the links at downloads/index.html to point to the new release.
 Also update the release date on this page.